pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 A sua compreensão seria apreciada.

 This book would be read if I had time.
 Esse livro seria lido se eu tivesse tempo.

-Item.
 4.11.
 Voz Passiva com o condicional Perfeito "Would have"

 Would + have + been + PP